 Seeing these benefits, I recommended colostrum to other members of my family and friends.
 For some there was a marked improvement in long-term conditions, such a chronic fatigue syndrome, irritable bowel syndrome, chronic sinusitis, fluid retention and alopecia.
 Others reported reduction in body fat, muscle gain, energy increase and improved skin and hair condition.

 In May this year, another of the fortunate coincidences in my story, was the sale of Dataworks, my software company, to American investors.
 It gave me time and funds to develop my consuming interest in bringing colostrum to many people in Britain.
 Many peoples have known the value of dairy colostrum and immune milk for millennia, but only now, with great care in processing and handling, has it left the farm and become available for all.

-From its limited initial production, Neovite, our quality blend of immune milk and colostrum, is now available in commercial quantities at affordable prices.
-It is harvested and manufactured in New Zealand to the highest possible standard for what is becoming recognised as the most important pro-biotic food supplement for human health and development.
+From its limited initial production, Neovite, our immune milk, colostrum, is now available in commercial quantities at affordable prices.
+It is harvested and manufactured to the highest possible standard for what is becoming recognised as the most important pro-biotic food supplement for human health and development.